 The Company may be required periodically to measure certain assets and liabilities at fair value on a nonrecurring basis in accordance with GAAP.
 These adjustments to fair value usually result from the application of lower-of-cost-or-fair value accounting or impairment write-downs of individual assets.
-The following table represents the assets measured at fair value on a nonrecurring basis as of March 31, 2017.
-There were no assets measured at fair value on a nonrecurring basis as of December 31, 2016.
+For the three months ended March 31, 2018 and December 31, 2017, there were no material adjustments to fair value for the Company's assets and liabilities measured at fair value on a nonrecurring basis in accordance with GAAP.